Listing FSBO on Zillow: Is it Worth it?

 For most home sellers, the reason they choose to sell FSBO is to save on realtor fees.
 In most real estate transactions, sellers are required to pay a 6% sellers commission fee that is split between the buyer and listing agents.
 Luckily, there are ways to get all the benefits of a full-service agent while saving on high commission fees on both the buyer and seller side.
 It's important to learn who pays the buyer agent commission, so that you can be informed when either listing or buying.

 Low-commission or discount brokerages are a great middle ground between a listing with a traditional agent and listing through Zillow.
 When selling with SimpleShowing, sellers pay a reduced 1% listing fee, lowering total commission to 4%!
-Not only that, but sellers will receive professional photos, MLS listings on dozens of real estate listing sites, and the option to save even more (up to 5% in commission!) with a self-tour lockbox.
+Not only that, but sellers will receive professional photos, MLS listings on dozens of real estate listing sites.
 Of course, sellers will also have guidance from our expert agents to manage showings, negotiation, and paperwork.

 If you are planning to sell your home soon, there is no harm in claiming your home as FSBO on Zillow as long as you are aware of the process involved.
 However, if you would like to sell faster and with the help of expert guidance, contact our team at SimpleShowing today.
 Feel free to use our free Home Valuation or check out our Home Selling Guide.